jsdclxvi/Reforestation/README.md

-## People who don't eat gluten are really going against the grain.
+## What did the beaver say to the tree?
+It's been nice gnawing you.